CESNET/Nemea-Modules/flow_meter/README.md

 - `-c NUMBER`        Quit after `NUMBER` of packets are captured.
 - `-I STRING`        Capture from given network interface.
 Parameter require interface name (eth0 for example).
 - `-r STRING`        Pcap file to read. `-` to read from stdin.
 - `-t NUM:NUM`       Active and inactive timeout in seconds.
-(DEFAULT: 300.0:30.0)
+Format: DOUBLE:DOUBLE.
+Value default means use default value 300.0:30.0.
 - `-s NUMBER`        Size of flow cache in number of flow records.
 Each flow record has 186 bytes.
-(DEFAULT: 65536)
+Value 0 means use default value 65536.
 - `-S NUMBER`        Print flow cache statistics. `NUMBER` specifies interval between prints.
 - `-P`               Print pcap statistics every 5 seconds.
 The statistics do not behave the same way on all platforms.
-- `-m NUMBER`        Sampling probability. `NUMBER` in 100 (DEFAULT: 100)
+- `-m NUMBER`        Sampling probability. `NUMBER` in 100 (DEFAULT: 100).
 - `-V STRING`        Replacement vector.
 1+32 NUMBERS.

 ### Common TRAP parameters